Sports Coach Logo Sports Coach Training Principles Fitness Components

 Saswata Subhadarsini provides an insight into nutrition for female athletes.

 The main nutritional problem for today's female athletes is insufficient food intake.
-As a result of their inability to consume enough calories to meet the physical challenges of training, these athletes are at increased risk for developing eating disorders, osteoporosis, and amenorrhea referred to as the female athlete triad.
-This analysis looks at the nutritional problems of female athletes, how to identify individuals who are at risk, the link between energy consumption and menstrual issues, and newly discovered chronic illnesses.
+Because they cannot consume enough calories to meet the physical challenges of training, these athletes are at increased risk for developing eating disorders, osteoporosis, and amenorrhea, referred to as the female athlete triad.
+This analysis looks at the nutritional problems of female athletes, how to identify at-risk individuals, the link between energy consumption and menstrual issues, and newly discovered chronic illnesses.

 It is simple.
-The body expends energy via everyday activities and exercises, and this energy is replaced by food and beverages.
+The body expends energy through everyday activities and exercises, which is replaced by food and beverages.
 Energy balance occurs when the quantity of energy wasted in a day nearly equals the amount received.

-It may appear straightforward, but adolescent bodies and lifestyles, particularly those of girls, are frequently in a state of fast and unforeseen changes.
-Add in a slew of other variables that might make maintaining a healthy energy intake and nutrition challenges.
+It may appear straightforward, but adolescent bodies and lifestyles, particularly those of girls, are frequently experiencing fast and unforeseen changes.
+Add many other variables that make maintaining a healthy energy intake and nutrition challenging.

 Want to know about some of the challenges?
 Here are a few of them: take a closer look.